Dejulia489/Dejulia489.github.io/_posts/2017-05-06-CreateHyperVVM.md

 		Start-VM -VMName MediaServer

-Unfortunately the process to install the Linux OS requires some manual intervention, I will revisit this process at a later time to resolve this issue.
+Unfortunately the process to install the Linux OS requires some manual intervention.
+I will revisit this process at a later time to resolve this issue.

 ...to be continued